 On January 19, 2007, a purported shareholder derivative lawsuit was filed in the Superior Court Department of Middlesex County of Massachusetts against certain of the Sonus' directors and officers, also naming Sonus as a nominal defendant.
 Another purported shareholder filed a virtually identical complaint.
 The suits assert similar claims and seek relief similar to the derivative suits filed in federal court.
 On May 7, 2007, the plaintiffs filed a consolidated complaint.
 On June 6, 2007, the defendants moved to dismiss the consolidated complaint.
-The Court has scheduled a hearing on the motion for August 14, 2007.
+The Court held a hearing on the motion on August 14, 2007 and took the matter under advisement.
 Sonus believes that it has substantial legal and factual defenses to the derivative claims, which it intends to pursue vigorously.
 There is no assurance Sonus will prevail in defending these actions.
 Sonus cannot predict the ultimate outcome of this litigation or any potential impact on the Company's operating results or financial position.